 A few questions later, we'd identified the problem, and it's one that we see consistently when we talk to people who've invested in inbound sales and marketing without outside help.
 Their target persona (if you don't know what one of these is, then you've definitely got an issue to resolve—stop everything and read this) is the CTO.

-Talking to the right people
+Talking to the right B2B buyers

-Chief Technology Officers don't download marketing offers.
-They are a strange bunch who have strange conversations, and lots of people who don't understand the world of the CTO want to talk to them.
+They're a strange bunch who have strange conversations, and lots of people who don't understand the world of the CTO want to talk to them.
 So how do you get them into the top of your funnel?

 The answer is: you don't.
 At least not with a website offer aimed at a stranger.